caio-pavesi/ai-job-matcher/tools/match.jinja.md

   "match_possible_interview": true
 }
 ```
-- All score values must be floats with two decimal points.
+- The score value must be the total of the scoring as a float with two decimal points.
 - Component scores in the output JSON must be numbers (not strings).
 - All non-score sections must be strings.
 The interview recommendation must be a boolean (true/false).